 Bob has been working in the investment industry for over twenty-five years in various business development roles since graduating with an MBA and BA from the University of Massachusetts at Amherst.
 He holds the Chartered Financial Analyst designation and is a member of the Boston Security Analysts Society.

 Noah is well known within the Sunday River and greater Bethel communities and has a keen sense about knitting together the local, second homeowner and visitor populations.
 A regular host of OutsideTV’s “Wake Up Sunday River!”, Tanguay-Collins has worked at Sunday River Resort since 2016 in increasingly dynamic positions, most recently in the management and growth of Sunday River’s wedding business.
 When several years ago, The River Fund Maine developed from the former Sunday River Community Fund, Tanguay-Collins facilitated its vision, mission, and core tenets along with a talented team of devoted and soon-to-be-appointed directors.
 Noah served as Director of Fundraising and Co-President of Endicott College’s DECA Organization, and as Vice-President of the Sunday River Community Fund’s Advisory Board.
-Noah is also an active participant in Endicott College’s Gold Alumni Council and Cornerstone Society.
+Noah is also an active participant in Endicott College’s Gold Alumni Council and Cornerstone Society, and is Vice Chair of the Central Maine Healthcare Advisory Committee.